-Overall responsibility for the management of the charity and strategic direction is held by the Board of Trustees who meet on a quarterly basis, for an Annual General Meeting and as required on an ad-hoc basis to meet the needs of the charity.
+Overall responsibility for the management of the charity and strategic direction is held by the Board of Trustees who meet to an agreed schedule and as required on an ad-hoc basis to meet the needs of the charity.

 Details of our Trustees can be found here.